lpod/lpod-docs/level0.rst

     Creates the attribute or updates its string value.
 The name should be prefixed.
 However, if a name without namespace prefix is provided, the prefix is automatically supposed to be the same as the prefix of the context element.
-If the value is null or note defined, then this method produces the same effect as del_attribute().
+If the value is null or not defined, then this method produces the same effect as del_attribute().

 del_attribute(name)